Continuum limit of critical inhomogeneous random graphs: Scaling limit of rank-one graphs conditioned on being connected

-The following lemma can be proved by imitating the proof of \cite[Proposition 4]{aldous2004exploration}.
-We relax the assumption about exponential moments used in \cite[Proposition 4]{aldous2004exploration} with the bound on $p_{\max}$ as in Assumption \ref{ass:aldous-AMP}, and the price is a stronger assumption on $p_{\min}$.
-We state the result without a proof.
+Lemma \ref{lem:AMP} stated below is an ingredient in the proof of Theorem \ref{thm:AMP}.
+The proof of this lemma is similar to that of \cite[Proposition 4]{aldous2004exploration}.
+We relax the assumption about exponential moments used in \cite[Proposition 4]{aldous2004exploration} to the bound on $p_{\max}$ as in Assumption \ref{ass:aldous-AMP}, and the price is a stronger assumption on $p_{\min}$.
+The proof of Lemma \ref{lem:AMP} is outlined in Appendix \ref{Appendix} briefly.